HITECHCRIME/HC_S35_Upclick/README.md

 this so
 for ya
 fucking dope yeah
-pretty fucking dope ye
+pretty dope ye praised nights
-all the nights
-looking for praise

-what you lookin' for is
+what ya lookin' for is
 upclick

 fucking name
+that's right
 x

 Second pass reckon swerving round triple